hapax/hapax.github.io/assets/simple-physics.md

 </span>

-Using techniques in a clever or unexpected way is a *hack*, with *hack value* quantifying the degree of ingenuity.
-(The first term is a back-formation of the second.)
+Using techniques in a clever or unexpected way is a *hack*, with *hack value* quantifying the degree of ingenuity. ("Hack" is actually a back-formation of "hack value".)
 Hackers do not look for the most powerful, or obvious, or easy tool for the job.
 They delight in the unexpected, in using humble means to achieve